Tetrakern/fictioneer/INSTALLATION.md

 * If you want to change the CDN link and integrity hash, do that by overwriting the `FICTIONEER_FA_CDN` and `FICTIONEER_FA_INTEGRITY` constants in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
 You can set the integrity to `null` if not needed.

 ### Custom Fonts

+You can add custom fonts with a child theme, either by uploading a configuration folder to `/themes/your-child-theme/fonts/` or with a CDN like Google Fonts.
+The latter may cause privacy issues, depending on the legislation in your country.
+Delivering fonts from your server is legally safer, but can affect performance if you do not [leverage browser caching](#securing-wordpress--browser-caching) or use a cache plugin (which you should).

+Following is an explanation of both options on the example of [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?noto.query=noto+sans).
+Noto has also variants for logographic writing systems if you require that.
+Mind that not all fonts you find on the Internet are free to use.

+#### 1A) Upload a font configuration folder

+This option requires some preparation, but does not need custom code.
+Take a look at the [open-sans folder](https://github.com/Tetrakern/fictioneer/tree/main/fonts/open-sans); you will find several font files, one CSS file, and one JSON file.

+You can easily replicate that

+Go to the [Google Fonts Webhelper](https://gwfh.mranftl.com/fonts/noto-sans) to prepare the font files and styles.
+Select the charsets depending on your language requirements, then select the styles you need as with the **1A** approach.
+Before you copy the CSS (for modern browsers), you may want to customize the folder prefix. `../fonts/` assumes you place the files in `/themes/your-child-theme/fonts/`, but if you add more than one font, subfolders like `../fonts/noto-sans/` will make them easier to manage.

+Once done, download the files and upload them to the theme folder you specified.
+Copy the CSS from the helper site to `/themes/your-child-theme/css/child-fonts.css` (for example, you can change the name as long as you do it everywhere).

 You can add custom fonts with a child theme, which requires a series of not-quite-easy steps.
 This is less complicated with the Google Fonts CDN — however, that may be a privacy issue.
 Legally safe is to deliver the fonts from your server, as the theme does by default.
 Both options are explained here on the example of [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?noto.query=noto+sans), either as extra or primary/secondary font.
 Noto has also variants for logographic writing systems if you require that.
 Mind that not all fonts you find on the Internet are free to use.